beml201/simulated-emr-analysis-docs/docs/source/summ.rst

 >>> plot = summ_info.admissions_plot()
 >>> plot[0].show()

-Provides a time series graph of the number admitted patients in each year.

 .. _admission_time_plot:

 admission_time_plot()
 ^^^^^^^^^^^^^^^^^^^^^

+Provides a a histogram plot of the frequency of times spent in admission.

    **Returns**
        *(fig, ax)*